MakarenaLabs/SmartLock-Documentation/markdown/boards/amd-kria-kv260/run-smartlock.md

 Let's start with the run of the software.

-1. Open a Terminal searching the application on the Ubuntu drawer or press `Ctrl+Alt+T`;
+1. Open a Terminal searching the application on the Ubuntu drawer or press `Ctrl+Alt+T` (if you are still in the previous terminal, jump to the step 3);
 2. Go to the SmartLock Core build directory with:

         cd smartlock-core-onsemi/build